Organize by energy in Serato.

 An energy read on every track.

 Vibes analyzes each track's energy curve and lets you tag energy as a first-class vibe, so you are not babysitting a comment-field code.
-It all exports back into Serato.
+Each energy band then exports back into Serato as its own crate.

 See how it worksOrganize in Vibes, export to Serato DJ.